marcuspainter/VecLab/README.md

 A real/complex vector library in Swift.

-Compatible with Swift 6.0.
+Compatible with Swift 6.

-## New Version
+## New Version 2.0

-After using VecLab so a while, I have decided to make a major change to the way Complex arrays.

-Complex Type

-ComplexArray

 ## Overview